Melissa Tatreau Holtmeier

-Melissa Tatreau Holtmeier has a Bachelor’s Degree in Music Education from the University of Nebraska at Omaha and a Master’s Degree in Violin Performance and Pedagogy from the University of Wisconsin-Milwaukee.
-She studied pedagogy with Darcy Drexler through the Wisconsin String Academy.
-She has studied violin with Dr. Paul Todd, Dr. Laura Kobayashi, Ms. Anne Nagosky and Dr. Myron Kartman.
-Tatreau has registered training in Suzuki books 1-4 with Susan Kempter and book 5 with Ruth Meints.
+Melissa (née Tatreau) Holtmeier earned her Bachelor’s Degree in Music Education from the University of Nebraska-Omaha and a Masters in Violin Performance/Pedagogy from the University of Wisconsin-Milwaukee.
+She studied pedagogy with Darcy Drexler through the Wisconsin String Academy and has studied violin with Dr. Paul Todd, Dr. Laura Kobayashi, Ms. Anne Nagosky, and Dr. Myron Kartman.
+Holtmeier has registered Suzuki training in books 1-4 with Susan Kempter and book 5 with Ruth Meints.
 Melissa has attended Mark O’Connor’s fiddle camps in San Diego and New York City.
 She was in the very first teacher certification class of the Mark O’Connor Violin Method, books 1 and 2 in NYC and later made use of the lockdown by completing books 3 and 4 training online.
 She was also thrilled to host Mark and Maggie O’Connor for a student workshop and performance at the Omaha Conservatory of Music (OCoM) in January of 2020.

-As a performing artist on both violin and viola, Tatreau has played with Mary J. Blige, Bobby Vinton, Frank Sinatra Jr., Rod Stewart, Josh Groban, Pam Tillis, The Lettermen, Michael W. Smith, Johnny Mathis, Michael Buble, the Trans-Siberian Orchestra, Jane Lynch, Idina Menzel, The Eagles and Mannheim Steamroller (she's on their PBS special: 30/40 LIVE!.
+As a professional musician, Holtmeier has performed on violin/viola with Mary J. Blige, Bobby Vinton, Frank Sinatra Jr., Rod Stewart, Josh Groban, Pam Tillis, The Lettermen, Michael W. Smith, Johnny Mathis, Michael Buble, the Trans-Siberian Orchestra, Jane Lynch, Idina Menzel, The Eagles and Mannheim Steamroller.
+You can catch Melissa on Mannheim’s PBS special: 30/40 LIVE!.
 She both plays and is orchestra contractor for several cities on their annual tour.
-She is a founding member and manager of the Mahr String Quartet for which she books 70+ events each year.
-In her years of experience playing with the Omaha and Lincoln Symphonies, Tatreau has has the opportunity to play both great works and accompany violinists Itzhak Perlman, Joshua Bell, Philippe Quint, Sarah Chang and Midori.
-Tatreau has also toured China and the USA with the Mantovani Orchestra.
-She performed the Salute to Vienna New Year’s 2010 concerts in Southern Florida and has been seen in the Orpheum pit as a local with the Broadway shows: Little House on the Prairie, Westside Story, The Lion King, The Book of Mormon, Kinky Boots, Newsies, Cinderella, Phantom, Something Rotten, The Sound of Music, The Little Mermaid (2017) and The King and I and Ain’t Too Proud: The Life and Times of The Temptations.
+She is a founding member, 1st violinist and manager of the Mahr String Quartet for which she books 70+ events each year.
+In her years of experience playing with the Omaha and Lincoln Symphonies, Holtmeier has had the opportunity to play both great works and accompany some of her violin heroes–Itzhak Perlman, Joshua Bell, Philippe Quint, Sarah Chang, and Midori.
+She has also toured China and the U.S. with the Mantovani Orchestra and performed the Salute to Vienna New Year’s 2010 concert tour in Southern Florida.
+Holtmeier has been hired as a local with the Broadway shows Little House on the Prairie, Westside Story, The Lion King, The Book of Mormon (3x), Kinky Boots, Newsies, Cinderella, Phantom of the Opera (3x), Something Rotten, The Sound of Music, The Little Mermaid, The King and I and Ain’t Too Proud: The Life and Times of The Temptations.

-In her free time, Melissa likes to practice yoga, go to sushi with friends and hang out with her photographer Husband, Chris Holtmeier, their Kindergartener, Ella, and their Siberian cat, Sergei.
-(Reading, yoga, naps and coffee are nice, too!)
+In her free time, Melissa likes to practice yoga, go to sushi with friends and hang out with her family: photographer hubby Chris Holtmeier, their equestrian daughter Ella, and goofy-floof Goldendoodle Bowie.